MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 This method returns a promise, which is resolved when the dossier instance is created.

-The `props` parameter contains required key:value pairs that define the URL where the dossier is located and the ID of the `<div>` placeholder where the iFrame containing the dossier instance will be created.
-It can also contain other optional key:value pairs to customize the UI, features, and authentication.
+The `props` parameter contains required key-value pairs that define the URL where the dossier is located and the ID of the `<div>` placeholder where the iFrame containing the dossier instance will be created.
+It can also contain other optional key-value pairs to customize the UI, features, and authentication.

-The `props` parameter can contain the following key:value pairs:
+The `props` parameter is explained in [Properties](#properties).

 ## Properties

 ### placeholder

-Reference for the container `<div>`.
+The `placeholder` property refers to the DOM object of the container `<div>`.

 #### Required?